-Overstappen van borstvoeding naar opvolgmelk
+Overstappen van borstvoeding naar Geitenmelk Opvolgmelk

 After 6 months could be a good time to switch